Free Legal Dictionary – User Supplied Legal Definitions

 Side-Bar: an area of the courtroom where the judge and attorneys can converse outside of the jury’s hearing

-Sixth Amendment: the amendment to the U.S. Constitution entitling the accused in a criminal trial the right to a speedy trial by a jury.
+Sixth Amendment: the Amendment to the U.S. Constitution entitles the accused in a criminal trial to the right to a speedy trial by a jury.
 Furthermore, SEE SEVENTH AMENDMENT for civil matters.

 Sovereign Immunity: a doctrine granting immunity to the sovereign unless the sovereign consents to a suit; see GOVERNMENTAL IMMUNITY

-Specific Performance: a remedy requiring a person who has breached a contract to perform specifically what was agreed upon and is available only when money damages would not suffice
+Specific Performance: a remedy requiring a person who has breached a contract to perform precisely what was agreed upon and is available only when monetary damages would not suffice

 Standing: the legal right of a person or entity bringing a lawsuit